s2shams/Media-project/README.md

 - To learn how to leverage REST APIs
 - Learning how to use input from users
 - Learning how to build a user friendly interface

+### Info
+- The main application is being implemented in main.py
+- The testing and visualization is done in recommender.ipynb
+- The .csv files were obtained through webscraping/data cleanup after processing using pandas